Jerry Stiller

-Gerald Isaac Stiller (June 8, 1927 – May 11, 2020) was an American actor and comedian.
+Gerald Isaac Stiller (June 8, 1927 – May 11, 2020) was an American comedian and actor.
 He spent many years as part of the comedy duo Stiller and Meara with his wife, Anne Meara, to whom he was married for over 60 years until her death in 2015.
-Stiller saw a late-career resurgence starting in 1993, playing George Costanza's father Frank on the sitcom Seinfeld, a part which earned him an Emmy nomination.
-The year Seinfeld went off the air, Stiller began his role as the eccentric Arthur Spooner on the CBS comedy series The King of Queens, another role that garnered widespread acclaim.
+Stiller saw a late-career resurgence starting in 1993, playing Frank Costanza on the sitcom Seinfeld, a part which earned him an Emmy nomination.
+In 1998, Stiller began his role as Arthur Spooner on the CBS comedy series The King of Queens, another role that garnered widespread acclaim.

 Stiller appeared together with his son Ben Stiller in films such as Zoolander, Heavyweights, Hot Pursuit, The Heartbreak Kid, and Zoolander 2.
 He also performed voice-over work for films and television, including The Lion King 1½ and Planes: Fire and Rescue.
 In his later career, Stiller became known for portraying grumpy and eccentric characters who were nevertheless beloved.

 Early life

-The eldest of four children, Stiller was born on June 8, 1927, at Unity Hospital in Brooklyn, New York City, to Bella (née Citron; 1902–1954) and William Stiller (1896–1999), a taxi and bus driver.
-His family was Jewish.
-His paternal grandparents emigrated from Galicia (southeast Poland and western Ukraine), and his mother was born in Frampol, Poland.
-He lived in the Williamsburg and East New York neighborhoods before his family moved to the Lower East Side, where he attended Seward Park High School and played Adolf Hitler in a school production.
+The eldest of four children, Gerald Isaac Stiller was born on June 8, 1927, at Unity Hospital in New York City, to Bella (née Citron; 1902–1954) and William Stiller (1896–1999), a taxi and bus driver.
+His family is Jewish.
+His paternal grandparents emigrated from Galicia (southeast Poland and western Ukraine), and his mother was born in Frampol, in modern-day eastern Poland.
+He lived in the Williamsburg and East New York neighborhoods of Brooklyn before his family moved to the Lower East Side of Manhattan, where he attended Seward Park High School and played Adolf Hitler in a school production.

 Upon his return from service in the U.S. Army during World War II, Stiller attended Syracuse University, earning a bachelor's degree in Speech and Drama in 1950.
 He also studied drama at HB Studio in Greenwich Village.
 In the 1953 Phoenix Theater production of Coriolanus (produced by John Houseman), Stiller, along with Gene Saks and Jack Klugman, formed (as told by Houseman in the 1980 memoir Front and Center) "the best trio of Shakespearian clowns that I have ever seen on any stage".

 Also in 1953, Stiller met actress-comedian Anne Meara, and they married in 1954.
 Until Stiller suggested it, Meara had never thought of doing comedy.
 "Jerry started us being a comedy team," she said.
 "He always thought I would be a great comedy partner."
-They joined the Chicago improvisational company The Compass Players (which later became The Second City) and, after leaving, began performing together.
-In 1961 they were performing in nightclubs in New York City and by the following year were considered a "national phenomenon", said the New York Times.
+They joined the St. Louis improv company The Compass Players in 1959, directed by David Shepherd.
+After leaving, they began performing together.
+In 1961, they were performing in nightclubs in New York City and by the following year were considered a "national phenomenon", said the New York Times.